rana/ora/README.md

 The `database/sql` package provides a LastInsertId method to return the last inserted row's id.
 Oracle does not provide such functionality, but if you append `...
-RETURNING col AS LastInsertId` to your SQL, then it will be presented as LastInsertId.
+RETURNING col /*LastInsertId*/` to your SQL, then it will be presented as LastInsertId.
+Note that you have to mark with a `/*LastInsertId*/` (case insensitive) your `RETURNING` part, to allow ora to return the last column as `LastInsertId()`.
+That column must fit in `int64`, though!

 ##### Working With The Sql Package #####